joyent/conch-api/docs/validation/BaseValidation.md

 ## hardware\_product

-The expected [Conch::Class::HardwareProduct](https://github.com/joyent/conch/blob/master/lib/Conch/Class/HardwareProduct.pm) object for the device being validated.
+The expected [Conch::DB::Result::HardwareProduct](https://github.com/joyent/conch/blob/master/lib/Conch/DB/Result/HardwareProduct.pm) object for the device being validated.
 Note that this is **either** the hardware\_product associated with the rack and slot the device is located in, **or** the hardware\_product associated with the device itself (when the device is not located in a rack yet).
 When this distinction is important, check ["has\_device\_location"](#has_device_location).

+Any additional data related to hardware\_products may be read as normal using [DBIx::Class](https://metacpan.org/pod/DBIx::Class) interfaces.
+The result object is built using a read-only database handle, so attempts to alter the data will \*not\* be permitted.

 ## hardware\_product\_name